jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The Internet Age seeded itself a long time ago.
 Starting way back in 1843, inventors like Ada Lovelace, Vannevar Bush, and Alan Turing were building the first experimental computers.
 At the same time, writers like H.G.
 Wells, Isaac Asimov, and Gene Roddenberry imagined what life would be like once the Industrial Age ended and advanced computers ruled the world.

 These authors' stories, such as _War of the Worlds_, _I, Robot_, and _Star Trek_ thought of a future so hard to grasp people called it science fiction.
-Then came the 1970s; when microprocessors, personal computers, the internet, and other digital technology became real products anyone could buy.
+Then came the 1970s; when microprocessors, personal computers, the internet, and other digital technology became products.
 Here started the Internet Age, and it transformed the world just as much as science fiction said it would.

 With every purchase, renovation, and birthday gift since 1970, we've been filling our society with fundamentally different technology.
-It's easy to under-appreciate how a single laptop can be so many machines: a typewriter, radio, recorder, book, television, photo album, database, calculator.
+It's easy to under-appreciate how a single laptop can be so many machines: a typewriter, radio, book, television, photo album, calculator.
 In contrast, mechanical tools of the Industrial Age are single-use, can't be easily shared, and need many workers and managers to work.

-The first mechanical tools such as weaving looms and drill presses greatly sped up production.
-However, they were so large and expensive that printers, blacksmiths, and farmers couldn't afford to own their own tools anymore.
-These specialists on Main Street gradually lost out to the industrial production line and the big companies that ran them.
+The first mechanical tools, such as weaving looms and drill presses, significantly sped up production.
+However, they were so large and expensive that printers, blacksmiths, and other specialists couldn't afford to own their own tools anymore.
+Main Street gradually lost out to the industrial production line and the big companies that ran them.

 That's why corporations populated the world with mechanical products during the Industrial Age.
-They put in colossal production lines and supply chains that spread across the globe to maximize how much stuff we could make.
-This era of mass-production was so competitive not only did it chip away at "Main Street" economics; it also meant only a few companies could survive.
-If you've ever watched business news you've seen how the stock ticker runs none stop.
-It's because every detail about a company's sales and profits is reacted to in real-time.
-This per the second assessment shows how most businesses, especially those listed on the stock market, must fight really hard to stay alive in the era of mass-production.
+They installed colossal production lines and supply chains that spread across the globe to maximize how much stuff we could make.
+This era of mass-production chipped away at "Main Street" economics by centralizing production inside a few companies.
+If you've ever watched business news, you've seen hard the fight to be one of those companies is.

 In short, Industrial Age companies live to compete.

 Digital devices enable a new philosophy, one that fosters not competition, but collaboration.
-Using computers and the internet for online collaboration is our future because it saves us from the redundant work of mechanical tools.
+Using computers and the internet for cooperation is our future.
+Working online saves us from the redundant work of mechanical tools.
 For example, with Wikipedia, the world can use one website for its general knowledge, instead of reprinting, shipping, and buying millions of encyclopedia books every year.

 In contrast to the Industrial Age's race to survive, the Internet Age has a race to contribute.

 Because, as discussed already, digital property never expires.
 If YouTube existed in Sir Issac Newton's time, we'd be learning gravity from his videos.
-With modern technology racing to remake enclyopedias, lectures, or products makes no sense.
-Instead, we can find books that are unwritten, subjects with no Wikipedia page, problems with no apps, and contribute something new.
+With modern technology racing to remake encyclopedias, lectures, or apps makes no sense.
+Instead, we can find topics with unwritten books, subjects with no Wikipedia page, problems with no apps, and contribute something new.

-Because of digital property humanity can contribute to a continously updated repository of human knowledge, programs, and anything else you design, draw, or invent on a computer.
+Because of digital property, humanity can contribute to a continuously updated repository of human knowledge, programs, and anything else you design, draw, or invent on a computer.

 You can already see this world forming.
 Several generations into the Internet Age, items like smartphones, laptops, and smartwatches are everywhere.
 That's why the collaboration websites like WikiHow, WhatsApp, and YouTube integrate so easily into our lives.
-People enjoy contributing to their society.

 Collaboration is today's big picture, the basic principle of the Internet Age's new philosophy.
 The people who understand this best are the open-source community.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/EnragedEverlastingDunnart' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Please enable the sound.
-Per the great Jeff Goldblum, "Life finds a way".
-Likewise humanity always finds a way to kill the unhappiness of doing nothing.
-We smile most when making a contribution to our society as we play the game of civlization.
+Per the great Jeff Goldblum, "Life finds a way."
+Likewise, humanity always finds a way to kill the unhappiness of doing nothing.
+We smile most when making a contribution to our society as we play the game of civilization.
 Credit:_ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)

 ## Open-Source Protagonists Are Pushing Us Into the Internet Age

 Open-source is a growing community of inventors, designers, and programmers.
 They are the successors of the first computer protagonists.
 With honest hearts and genius minds, they're leading us all into the Internet Age.
-They live, breath, and promote collaboration at places like GitHub, Wikipedia, Dribbble, Udemy, Stack Overflow, Unsplash, and Slack.
+They live, breath, and promote collaboration at places like GitHub, Wikipedia, Dribbble, Udemy, Stack Overflow, and Discourse.

-These modern-day Jedi have given Main Street the levers of power we need to control the Internet Age, even if most people don't realize it yet.
+These modern-day Jedi have given Main Street the levers of power to the Internet Age.
+Even if most people don't realize it yet.
 Most of us still think things like retail stores, manufacturing, and education are industries only for Big Governments or Big Business to control.
-However, because of the open-source community, there are countless new tools for average people to take control of their work, identities, and lives.
+However, because of the open-source community, there are countless new tools for ordinary people to take control of their work, identities, and lives.

 Forget the bullshit jobs.
-Cinderella can now stop praying her fairy godmother gets her past the palace gates to the better life, because open-source has given everyone an invitation to the party.
+Cinderella can now stop praying her fairy godmother gets her past the palace gates to a better life because open-source has given everyone an invitation to the party.

-Open-source heroes live to democratize technology.
-Every day they find new ways to distribute more levers of power to the people, letting us all share in our society's economic prosperity.

-Look around and you'll see it.
+Open-source heroes let us all share in our society's economic prosperity.
+Look around, and you'll see it.

 Note the parents who are educating their kids on Khan Academy.
 The moms learning how to repair iPads thanks to YouTube videos.
 The artists selling their products on Shopify websites.
 By distributing society's levers of power, open-source has turned many Industrial Age companies, products, and professionals into needless middlemen.